spanner/radiant-paperclipped_uploader-extension/README.md

 # Paperclipped Uploader

 This adds a friendly batch-uploader to paperclipped, with progress bars and a very simple interface.
+We use SWFupload to do most of the work.

-# How
+## Latest

-We use SWFupload to do most of the work.x`z`
+The completion of each upload triggers an ajax call to drop a simple description form into was was previously the progress bar, so it's now possible to cue up a batch of uploads and describe them when they finish. it needs some cosmetic improvements but it's very quick and easy.

-# Status
+## Status

 It works.
-It's very new and rather sloppy.
+It's very new but reasonably tidy.

 There's some functionality I want to add - when an upload completes I want to be able to enter metadata for that file - and there's a lot of cargo code in here that I'm gradually trimming.
 The next version will work a bit better and look a lot better.

-# Installation
+## Installation

 The usual: